EV Charging

 Best all-in-one solution

-If you are installing a full Sigenergy system (inverter + battery), their EV charger integrates natively.
-The whole system works together, automatically managing solar, battery storage, and EV charging for optimal efficiency.
+Integrates natively with Sigenergy inverter and battery.
+The whole system manages solar, battery storage, and EV charging for optimal efficiency.
 One app controls everything.

 Cost savings: Solar vs grid vs petrol